 Scoopers

 Use these scoopers with sensory play!
 Great to have around to scoop rice, small toys, or water.
 The open and close movements help with fine motor, cause/effect, and hand-eye coordination.
+We also added scoopers to our favorite bath toys for kids.

-Jumbo Eyedroppers
+Jumbo Droppers

 Gosh, I love this toddler toy list because it brings back so many memories of toys we’ve had for years.
 These jumbo-eyedroppers have always been a hit.
 Use the droppers to mix colors or water play—a fantastic tool to strengthen small hands and prep for writing down the road.